inaimathi/langnostic/resources/public/content/tipjar.md

 ### Feed My Habits

-I use a couple of services that provide subscription bonuses.
+I use some services that provide subscription bonuses.

-Specifically, [Digital Ocean](http://www.digitalocean.com/?refcode=445ca16e1a76), [Ritual](http://invite.ritual.co/LEO4857) and [Uber](https://www.uber.com/?exp=hp-c).
-So if you're considering signing up for any of them, click [here](http://www.digitalocean.com/?refcode=445ca16e1a76) for DO, [here](http://invite.ritual.co/LEO4857) here for Ritual, or use the Uber invite code `leoz602ue` to give both of us a free kick in the appropriate service.
+Specifically, [Digital Ocean](http://www.digitalocean.com/?refcode=445ca16e1a76), [Ritual](http://invite.ritual.co/LEO4857), [AirBnB](www.airbnb.ca/c/leoz1320) and [Uber](https://www.uber.com/?exp=hp-c).
+So if you're considering signing up for any of them, click [here](http://www.digitalocean.com/?refcode=445ca16e1a76) for DO, [here](http://invite.ritual.co/LEO4857) here for Ritual, [here](www.airbnb.ca/c/leoz1320) for AirBnB, or use the Uber invite code `leoz602ue` to give both of us a free kick in the appropriate service.

 ### Hire Me